HR1512-119

 Primary Purpose

-This bill amends the Taiwan Assurance Act of 2020 to require the Department of State to conduct periodic reviews (at least every five years) of its Taiwan relations guidance and submit updated reports to Congress.
+Amends the Taiwan Assurance Act of 2020 to require the Secretary of State to conduct periodic reviews of Department guidance governing relations with Taiwan at least every five years, reissue updated guidance to executive branch agencies, and submit comprehensive reports to congressional foreign affairs committees.

 Policy Domains